-LNMRI standard radioactive sources including the effects of variations in sample preparation, geometry and composition [9].
-The standard sources used in the tests were of the punctiform and ampoule type for Am (59.5 keV) and Cs (661.7 keV).
-The activities on the reference date were 8 kBq - 45 kBq, punctiform and 9 kBq g-1 and 47 kBq g-1 for ampoule geometry, respectively.
+LNMRI standard radioactive sources includes the effects of variations in sample: preparation, geometry and composition [9].
+The standard sources used in the tests were of the punctiform and ampoule type for Am (59.5 keV) and Cs (661.6 keV).
+The activities on the reference date were 8 kBq - 45 kBq for point source and 9 kBq g-1 and 47 kBq g-1 for ampoule geometry, respectively.
 These sources were positioned directly above the top of the detector using PVC supports specially made for the system.

-The indicator parameters used to characterize the NaI(Tl)-type scintillator detector will be discussed, with the main focus on its ability to accurately and precisely measure gamma emitters.
-To ensure the analytical reliability of the Na(TI) roving gamma spectrometry measurement system developed here, certified standards of Am and Cs were tested to verify the main parameters indicating its performance in the validation stage, such as: energy resolution, detection efficiency, reproducibility of sample positioning, effects of varying environmental conditions, characteristic limits - minimum detectable activity (AMD), linearity, dead time, background radiation and robustness [4].
+The standard sources used in the various tests were measured between May 23 and July 25, 2023, with counting times of 100 seconds and 10 repetitions for each.
+For the background measurements, conducted during the same period, a counting time of 2000 seconds was adopted.
+The indicator parameters used to characterize the NaI(TI)-type scintillator detector will be discussed, with the main focus on its ability to accurately and precisely measure gamma emitters.
+To ensure the analytical reliability of the NaI(TI) itinerant gamma spectrometry measurement system developed here, certified standards of Am and Cs were tested to verify the main parameters indicating its performance in the validation stage, such as: energy resolution, detection efficiency, reproducibility of sample positioning, effects of varying environmental conditions, characteristic limits - minimum detectable activity (AMD), linearity, dead-time, background radiation and robustness [4].

-Figure 1- Arrangement of the gamma spectrometry system with NaI(TI).
+Figure 1: Arrangement of the gamma spectrometry system with NaI(TI), containing the detector crystal, associated electronics, source holder, and lead shielding.